PaulBouchier/StarlinkPowerCtrlr/README.md

-# StarlinkFob
+# StarlinkPowerCtrlr

 The Starlink Power Controller code runs two devices for controlling power to the Starlink antenna, and for displaying battery status.
-The code runs on an M5StickCPlus2 that's on the RV wifi network.
-See the design documentation for a description of the system, and Starlink Fob's place in it.
+The code runs on two M5StickCPlus2's that are on the RV wifi network: the Starlink FOB, and the Starlink Battery Monitor.
+See the design documentation for a description of the system.

 ## Design Documentation